SIMPATICOProject/SimpaticoTAEServer/README.txt

 	3) How to run the Stanford parser servers:

-		These servers are run when the syntactic simplifier server is started, therefore, there is no need to run it externally.
+		These servers are run when the syntactic simplifier server is started, therefore, there is no need to run them externally.

 	4) How to run the Lexical Simplification local server: